Vishesh20155/Stripe-Interview-Prep/notes.md

     * To delete an item:
         * del dict['key']
         * removed_value = my_dict.pop("key2")
+        * val = my_dict.get("key", -1) --> for default value of -1
+        * The `dict1.setdefault(key, defVal)` method returns the value of the item with the specified key.
+If the key does not exist, insert the key, with the specified value.

 * Set:
     * Sets in {}
     * For a set, True and 1 is considered the same value; 0 & False are same

-* The dict1.setdefault() method returns the value of the item with the specified key.
-If the key does not exist, insert the key, with the specified value.

 * DefaultDict
     * defaultdict never raises a KeyError